nagesh70/cumulocity-custom-widget/README.md

 ![ConfigInput](pics/ConfigInput.PNG)

-## Fetch device id where this widget & dashboard is created
+## How to get device id where this widget & dashboard is used / created

    You can fetch the details using.